MKLab-ITI/JGNN/tutorials/NN.md

 For this example, we refer to the same dataset and experimentation methodology as in the in the [Basic concepts](tutorials/Introduction.md) But we will see how to easily create a multilayer perceptron.
+We cover the following topics:

 1. [Building layers](#building-layers)
 2. [Deep architecture](#deep-architecture)
 3. [Writing operations](#writing-operations)

+*Full implementations can be found in [examples](../JGNN/src/examples/tutorial/NN.java).*

 # Building layers
 The class building layered architectures (`LayeredBuilder`) improves base builder